rohit507/exam_gen/docs/quick_reference.md

   - How do I set the choies in the multiple choice question?
     - see `tule/mult_choi/simple` if they're all based on the same template
     - see `tut/mult_choi/choices` to set them separately
+    - see `tut/mult_choi/custom` to set them within `user_setup`

   - How can i shuffle the choices in a multiple choice queston?
     - see `tule/mult_choi/simple` for basic yes-no
     - see `tut/mult_choi/choices` for complex shuffle

+  - How can I refer to one multiple choice answer in another?
+    - see `tut/mult_choi/choices` for how to do so even with shuffling.

   - How do I specify the grading scheme for a multiple choice question?
     - see `tule/mult_choi/simple` for one option (percent correct)
     - see `tut/mult_choi/choices` for all-or-nothing
+    - see `tut/mult_choi/custom` for an example of a custom grading function.

 ## Build Process